 Have you ever felt like you were walking on eggshells around your partner?
 Like no matter what you say, it is taken as a criticism and erupts in defensiveness or walking away?
 Do you feel you have to be really careful or you’re going to get “in trouble” for doing something the wrong way and then blamed and nagged by your partner?
 In our work as marriage and family therapists, it’s common for couples to begin counseling because of similar feelings like the ones above.
 Typically, one partner will feel like they are constantly having to “be careful” while the other partner has no idea they feel this way.

 We see couples all of the time who say, “I feel like I have to walk on eggshells.”

 So, what does it mean to walk on eggshells in a relationship?
-Walking on eggshells is usually a misguided attempt at preserving a relationship.
+Walking on eggshells is usually a misguided attempt at preserving the relationship.
 In other words, partners are afraid of expressing their more vulnerable thoughts and feelings out of fear that they won’t be heard or understood and that it will somehow cause conflict or arguing in the relationship.